 To match the paper type that the user will be scanning, adjust the position of lever [A] as shown in the following table.

-the renerring table.

 Paper Thickness Pressure Position

 Thin Low 1

 Normal Normal 2

 Thick High 3

 To correct document feed problems, adjust the position of lever [A] as shown in the following table.